 High Suicide Rate

 Many people in this community struggle in silence — and face worse health status as a result.

-- According to research by the CDC, lesbian, gay, bisexual, transgender (LGBTQ) people are significantly more likely than their straight peers to attempt suicide.
+According to research by the CDC, lesbian, gay, bisexual, and transgender (LGBTQ) people are significantly more likely than their straight peers to attempt suicide.

 Inadequate Trauma-Informed Care for LGBT+ Individuals

-There’s inadequate attention to the unique needs of people who identify as lesbian, gay, bisexual, transgender (LGBTQ).
-It may not always be easy, but this approach has advantages and disadvantages, making it worth trying out.
+There’s inadequate attention to the unique needs of people who identify as lesbian, gay, bisexual, or transgender (LGBTQ).
+It may not always be easy, but this approach has advantages and disadvantages, making it worth trying.

 A variety of factors affect an individual’s mental health condition —including gender identity, sexual orientation, race/ethnicity, religion, socioeconomics, geographic location, culture, age, disability status, political affiliation, body size, etc.—and Race and socioeconomic status may influence not just whether someone receives health insurance but also which type of coverage is available.

 Suppose you’re struggling with any form of mental illness, including depression.
-In that case, anxiety, bipolar disorder, posttraumatic stress disorder (PTSD) confronting them with an LGBT-friendly therapist may help improve your overall experience.
+In that case, anxiety, bipolar disorder, or posttraumatic stress disorder (PTSD), confronting them with an LGBT-friendly therapist may help improve your overall experience.
 An LGBT-friendly therapist may act as a confidential peer.
-Your therapist should understand Trauma-Informed Care for LGBT+ Individuals and how to better help you on your journey to a better life!
+Your therapist should understand Trauma-Informed Care for LGBT+ Individuals and how better to help you on your journey to a better life!